JONSASSE/432-2018/slides/class06/README.md

 2. There is a minute paper Google Form for you to complete after Class 06.
 Please complete it by 10 AM Monday 2018-02-05.

-3. I've decided not to discuss stepwise regression any further at this time, but you can read about it further in the [Class Notes](https://thomaselove.github.io/432-notes/), Chapter 7.
+3. I've decided not to discuss stepwise regression any further today, but you can read about it further in the [Class Notes](https://thomaselove.github.io/432-notes/), Chapter 7.